Hormesis: Mitohormesis

-Small amounts of oxidative stress may be beneficial.
+The possible effect of small amounts of oxidative stress is under laboratory research.
 Mitochondria are sometimes described as "cellular power plants" because they generate most of the cell's supply of adenosine triphosphate (ATP), a source of chemical energy.
 Reactive oxygen species (ROS) have been discarded as unwanted byproducts of oxidative phosphorylation in mitochondria by the proponents of the free-radical theory of aging promoted by Denham Harman.
-The free-radical theory suggests that the use of compounds that inactivate ROS, such as antioxidants, would lead to a reduction of oxidative stress and thereby produce an increase in lifespan.
+The free-radical theory states that compounds inactivating ROS would lead to a reduction of oxidative stress and thereby produce an increase in lifespan, although this theory holds only in basic research.
 However, in over 19 clinical trials, "nutritional and genetic interventions to boost antioxidants have generally failed to increase life span."

-ROS may perform an essential and potentially lifespan-promoting role as redox signaling molecules that transduce signals from the mitochondrial compartment to other compartments of the cell.
-Increased formation of ROS within the mitochondria may cause an adaptive reaction which produces increased stress resistance and a long-term reduction of oxidative stress.
-This kind of reverse effect of the response to ROS stress has been named mitochondrial hormesis or mitohormesis and is hypothesized to be responsible for the respective lifespan-extending and health-promoting capabilities of glucose restriction and physical exercise.

-Whether this concept applies to humans remains to be shown, although recent epidemiological findings support the process of mitohormesis, and even suggest that some antioxidant supplements may increase disease prevalence in humans.
-In other words, antioxidants might not retard chronic degeneration, but rather, increase it, as observed in clinical trials.
+Whether this concept applies to humans remains to be shown, although a 2007 epidemiological study supports the possibility of mitohormesis, indicating that supplementation with beta-carotene, vitamin A or vitamin E may increase disease prevalence in humans.
+More recent studies have reported that rapamycin exhibits hormesis, where low doses can enhance cellular longevity by partially inhibiting mTOR, unlike higher doses that are toxic due to complete inhibition.
+This partial inhibition of mTOR (by the hormetic effect of low-dose rapamycin) modulates mTOR–mitochondria cross-talk, thereby demonstrating mitohormesis; and consequently reducing oxidative damage, metabolic dysregulation, and mitochondrial dysfunction, thus slowing cellular aging.